rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/01-executive-summary/one-pager.md

 ## ⚡ Why Act Now?

-1. **First-Mover Advantage:** B2B essential oil keywords are under-competitive now.
-12-18 month window.
-2. **Compounding Returns:** SEO benefits compound.
-Earlier you start, more you gain (3-year value: +$5.88M net).
+1. **Compounding Returns:** SEO benefits compound.
+Earlier you start, more you gain over 12-24 months.
-3. **Checkout Already Works:** Your 53.3% checkout conversion is excellent.
-Just need to get more people there.
+2. **Checkout Already Works:** Your 53.3% checkout conversion is excellent.
+Just need to get more qualified visitors there.
-4. **Theme Foundation Solid:** Recent theme change improved technical SEO.
+3. **Theme Foundation Solid:** Recent theme change improved technical SEO.
 Perfect time to build on it.
+4. **Realistic Timeline:** Unlike other agencies, we set achievable targets—breakeven at Month 3, 2x industry average at Month 12.
+5. **B2B Keyword Opportunity:** Commercial intent keywords under-competitive now.
+Strategic window to establish authority.

 ---